iric-soft/lasa/README.md

 **Data folder will be added when the paper will be accepted.**

-For more details or to generate data by your self, see the method section of [Immunotherapeutic targeting of surfaceome heterogeneity in AML]().
+For more details, or to generate data on your own, see the method section of [Immunotherapeutic targeting of surfaceome heterogeneity in AML]().

 ## Install